Last updated: 14 January 2021

 - Our test sites have a range of safety measures in place and you will receive your result within 2 hours.

-- You can book a test between 30 November and 11 December.
+- You can book a test from 4 January.

 - The test will provide reassurance and peace of mind before you travel to see your loved ones.